sasagawa888/eisl/README.md

 # Installation
 Change to the git cloned or downloaded Easy-ISLisp directory.

-In Linux  type "make" in terminal and  type "sudo make install".
+In Linux  type "sudo make install".

 After version 1.4 Windows OS is not suported.
 Please use WSL on Windows.